Canadian diamonds: Victor Mine

 Victor Diamond Mine is an open pit diamond mine located in the James Bay Lowlands, approximately 90 km west of Attawapiskat First Nation, Ontario.
 Victor Mine is Ontario's first diamond mine, which opened in July 2008, owned by De Beers.
-The mine has produced 7 million carats until its closure, announced early 2019.
+The mine has produced 7 million carats until its closure, announced in The early 2019.
 Environmental monitoring is expected to take around five years with a reclamation plan after the environmental monitoring phase.

 Jericho Mine

-Jericho Diamond mine is Located 420 km northeast of Yellowknife, Northwest Territories and was Nunavut’s first and only diamond mine.
+Jericho Diamond mine is located 420 km northeast of Yellowknife, Northwest Territories and was Nunavut’s first and only diamond mine.
 The kimberlite was first discovered in 1994 but was not operated until 2006.
 Operated by Tahera Diamond Corporation, Jericho produced 780,000 carats but closed in 2008 due to bankruptcy.
 The mine is currently dormant and has yet to be purchased for further production of diamonds.

 Star-Orion Mine

 Star-Orion South Diamond Project is located approximately 60 km east of Prince Albert, Saskatchewan.
-The project was approved under the Environmental Assessment Act and is fully owned by Star diamond, starting bulk sampling in 2018.
-The mine plans to have road access all year, and estimates to produced 66 million carats diamonds during the project, which plans to last 38 years.
+The project was approved under the Environmental Assessment Act and is fully owned by Star Diamond, starting bulk sampling in 2018.
+The mine plans to have road access all year, and estimates to produce 66 million carats of diamonds during the project, which plans to last 38 years.

 Environmental assessment

 In Canada, there are currently two different systems which assess the impact of diamond mines.
-These systems are used as a framework to look at its sustainable development.
+These systems are used as a framework to look at their sustainable development.
 The first approach is called the triple bottom line (TBL) approach.
 The TBL approach considers the environmental, economic, and societal impacts of diamond mining.
 This approach has the benefits of receiving legal attention, unlike the Five Capital (5 CAPS) approach.
 The 5 CAPS approach includes the natural financial and manufactured capital with humans’ skills and social capital.
-One of the benefits of using the 5 CAPS approach is that it can be used to compare it to different countries sustainability.
+One of the benefits of using the 5 CAPS approach is that it can be used to compare it different countries sustainability.